reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 An annotation is a construct associated with Java source code elements such as classes, methods, and variables that provides information to the program at compile-time or at run-time based on which the program can take further action.
 An annotation processor processes these annotations at compile time to provide functionality such as code generation, error checking, etc.

-The `java.lang.annotation` package provides some core annotations and also gives us the capability to create our custom annotations that can be processed with annotation processors.
+The `java.lang` package provides some core annotations and also gives us the capability to create our custom annotations that can be processed with annotation processors.

 In this article, we will discuss the topic of annotations and demonstrate the power of annotation processing with a real-world example.